DEFRA/defra-docker-node/README.md

 ## Image vulnerability scanning

-The repository runs a nightly Anchore Engine scan, and will scan images on push.
+A GitHub Action runs a nightly Anchore Engine scan of the image published to Docker, and will build and scan pre-release images on push.

+This ensures Defra services that use the parent images are starting from a known secure foundation, and can limit patching to only newly added libraries.

 For more details see [Image Scanning](IMAGE_SCANNING.md)

 ## Licence